Citation, DOI & article data

 Management may be by surgical excision or by injection with OK-432, a preparation containing Streptococcus pyogenes antigens, which induces an inflammatory response and subsequent obliteration of the abnormal cavities.
-Most fetuses with cystic hygromas have a poor prognosis although it may improve in utero on its own in a very small proportion of cases.
+Most fetuses with cystic hygromas have a poor prognosis although it may improve in utero on its own in a tiny proportion of cases.
 Spontaneous remission does not necessarily exclude an abnormal karyotype.

 - development of non-immune hydrops fetalis: which often indicates a poorer prognosis

-- respiratory obstruction from pharyngeal oedema 11
+- respiratory obstruction from pharyngeal edema 11

 Differential considerations on antenatal ultrasound include:

 - 1. Brown LR, Reiman HM, Rosenow EC et-al. Intrathoracic lymphangioma.
 Mayo Clin.
 Proc.
 1986;61 (11): 882-92.
 Pubmed citation

 - 2. Faul JL, Berry GJ, Colby TV et-al. Thoracic lymphangiomas, lymphangiectasis, lymphangiomatosis, and lymphatic dysplasia syndrome.
 Am.
 J. Respir.
 Crit.
 Care Med.
 2000;161 (3 Pt 1): 1037-46.
 Am.
 J. Respir.
 Crit.
 Care Med. (link) - Pubmed citation

 - 3. Miyake H, Shiga M, Takaki H et-al. Mediastinal lymphangiomas in adults: CT findings.
 J Thorac Imaging.
 1996;11 (1): 83-5.
 Pubmed citation